Tornado-spawning storms left 5 dead and dozens injured in Iowa - KESQ

 (CNN) — The destructive tornado that ravaged the town of Greenfield, Iowa, on Tuesday has left four dead and at least 35 injured, the Iowa State Patrol said in a Wednesday evening news release.

+Two residents, Dean Wiggins, 78, and Pamela Wiggins, 77, were killed when their home was struck by a tornado, according to the Adair and Guthrie County Emergency Management Agency.
+Another man, Michael Jensen, 73, died at his residence.
+And William Williamson, 70, succumbed to his injuries after being transported from his home to a hospital.

-Authorities are not releasing the names of the deceased at this time pending next of kin notifications.
-In addition to the fatalities reported in Greenfield, at least one person was killed as storms passed through nearby Adams County, local officials said earlier.
+In addition to the fatalities reported in Greenfield, at least one person was killed as storms passed through nearby Adams County, officials said earlier.
+Monica Irma Zamarron, 49, lost her life after being ejected from her vehicle on Highway 148, according to officials.

 The Iowa State Patrol said the number of those injured from the Greenfield twister “is likely higher, but these numbers reflect only those patients treated for their injuries at designated alternate care sites.”
 At least 14 patients were taken to medical facilities outside of the county, the release added.

-The tornado that carved through Greenfield – about 50 miles southwest of Des Moines – is estimated to be at least an EF3 and the deadliest of the year.
+The tornado that carved through Greenfield – about 50 miles southwest of Des Moines – was an EF4, the National Weather Service in Des Moines said Thursday, and is the deadliest of the year.
+The tornado had peak winds of 175 mph to 185 mph, was more than a half-mile wide and was on the ground for 44 miles, according to the National Weather Service in Des Moines.

 More than 100 first responders were combing through the wreckage of the town Wednesday, Iowa Gov. Kim Reynolds said.
 The city’s hospital sustained damage and some patients were moved to other facilities in surrounding areas.
 At least four medical airlift flights occurred.